lzzsG/all-to-mdbook/README_EN.md

 ## Creating a New Markdown Repository

 To fully leverage the features of this project, you can create a new repository specifically for storing Markdown files, organizing them with a numerical prefix and folder structure.
 Use this repository to automatically generate a directory and book online.

+## Current configuration
+This repository is currently configured as a clone target repository https://github.com/LearningOS/os-lectures The fully automated generation result is https://lzzsg.github.io/all-to-mdbook